bahtiyartan/troia/docs/30MessagesAlerts.rst

 In TROIA, there are some other options to point out controls or create some popups to take users attention.
 Please see help documents of ATTENTION and ALERT commands which have different user interfaces and interaction methods.

-Sample 1: Reading Message Text/Answer
+Exercise 1: Reading Message Text/Answer
 -------------------------------------

 - Define an option message.